 As such, when their blood sugar gets low at work the temptations of the vending machine can be all-but irresistible as can the idea of a lunchtime trip to McDonald’s.
 This is why busy parents need to make meal planning and prep their best friends.
 Cooking in large batches (curries,

 When you always have easy access to a healthy meal, it’s much easier to avoid making bad food choices.
 While you’re at it, be sure that you always have access to a healthy snack.
 Nuts and seeds, for example, are f

 Master your macros

 Counting calories is all well and good, but it can obscure the bigger picture.
 Remember that not all calories are created equal.
 An egg and a can of Coke have the same amount of calories… But nobody in their right mind could argue that they are comparable where nutrition is concerned.

 While keeping an eye on your calories is important, it’s just as important to keep track of your macronutrients; your protein, fats, and carbohydrates.
 To build lean muscle mass and keep your body fat low you should aim for 40% carbohydrates, 30% fats,

 Exercise together as a family

 Finally, one of the best and most enjoyable ways to stay active is together.
 Find opportunities to exercise with your partner and kids as a family.
-Whether it’s a long bike ride, a brisk walk or your own Olympics in the back garden, staying active together can help you to stay close, healthy, and happy!
+Whether it’s a long bike ride, a brisk walk, or your own Olympics in the back garden, staying active together can help you to stay close, healthy, and happy!